remor61/personal-blog/README.md

 # personal-blog
-Personal blog development to learn different web development technologies
+Personal blog development to learn different web development technologies.
+List of what I'm using:
+    - Express to run the server
+    - Pug to render dynamic views